Ivo-Evans/Portfolio/README.md

 # Ivo Evans's Portfolio

+> Note: This site was written when I was right out of Bootcamp, and it was my first time using TypeScript.
+I think the UI is pretty cool, so I've kept it around, but the code could be better.

 This is my portfolio site.
 It's built in react with native CSS.
 While writing it I developed a set of implicit rules for my CSS, which it might now be helpful to make explicit.
 If you're developing this after a while, be sure to read them.
 They might also be interesting if you are an employer looking to hire me.

 ## CSS conventions